On this page:

 We will ensure that bank customers’ privacy is protected.
 We are working closely with stakeholders to ensure the data provided is appropriately anonymised at source before it is sent to us.

-We will act as guardians of this data, understanding that it ultimately belongs to individual customers and entities.
+We take our role of kaitiaki (guardian) for this data seriously, understanding that it ultimately belongs to individual customers and entities.

 We collect and handle personal information as part of our broader regulatory functions and processes.
 While most of the information we collect is about the regulated entity’s business, some personal information is occasionally required.
 For example, we may collect fit and proper information about regulated entities' directors and senior officers.
 All personal information is held, managed, and protected in accordance with the Privacy Act 2020.